NRA ran shell companies to illegally fund Trump and other Republicans, Giffords group alleges in suit

 “The NRA has long acted like it is above the law, and it has done so flagrantly in the last several election cycles,” Pucino said.
 “We are suing the NRA to finally hold them accountable for actions that corrupted politicians and undermined our democracy.”

 Taylor Budowich, a spokesman for Trump, did not immediately respond to a request for comment early Wednesday.
-None of the spokespeople for the GOP lawmakers or candidates cited in the lawsuit immediately responded to requests for comment.
+None of the spokesmen for the GOP lawmakers or candidates cited in the lawsuit immediately responded to requests for comment.
 The NRA told The Washington Post in a statement that the lawsuit is “as misguided as it is transparent.”

 “Another premeditated abuse of the public by our adversaries — who will stop at nothing in their pursuit of their anti-freedom agenda,” the organization said.
 “Suffice to say, the NRA has full confidence in its political activities and remains eager to set the record straight.”